Bitergia/prosoul/README.md

 ### From source code repository

-This is the recommend way if you want to contribute to the development of ProSoul.
+This is the recommended way if you want to contribute to the development of ProSoul.

 ```
 git clone https://github.com/Bitergia/prosoul.git